anujkarpatne/anujkarpatne.github.io/_pages/contact.md

 ---
 ## For Prospective Students

-Thank you for your interest in working with me.
-I am currently looking for undergraduate students who are already at VT or prospective PhD students.
-I am currently NOT in a position to take MS/MEng students.
-Please follow the following steps:
+I am currently looking for motivated undergraduate students who are already at UF or prospective PhD students.
+If you are interested in working with me, please follow the following steps:
 1. Check my lab's [webpage](https://kgml-lab.github.io/) to learn about our current research projects.
 2. Fill out the following survey: [https://forms.gle/3CUEa57bAo5fjceX8](https://forms.gle/3CUEa57bAo5fjceX8).
 3. Send me an email indicating that you have filled out the survey so that we can follow-up.